selvamsriram/coreference-resolution-nlp/README.md

 This story has 4 sentences and 3 coreference clusters.
 The initial reference for the first cluster is “Susan Mills”, the initial reference for the second cluster is “a home”, and the initial reference for the third cluster is “her dog”.

-## Answer Key or Gold Standard File:
+## Answer Key or Gold Standard File
 Answer key files are for the development, they contain the gold standard coreference clusters for each document.
 We use the answer key files to better understand the nature of the task, to evaluate the performance of your system on thedevelopment set stories, and to train a machine learning system.

 Each coreference cluster in the answer key files begins with the initial reference (as marked up in the document) followed by each coreferent phrase in the document on a separate line.
 Each coreferent phrase is indicated by the sentence number where it occurs, its maximalphrase, and its minimal phrase.
 The maximal phrase is the full text span for the coreferent phrase, and the minimal phrase is the shortest acceptable text span for the coreferent phrase, which is usually the head noun or a named entity span.
 The specific format is shown below: